dhclark18/analyzarr/README.md

 # Analyzarr

-This Docker-based tool verifies that downloaded TV episode filenames match official titles (via TVDb) and triggers Sonarr to re-download them if they don’t.
+This Docker-based tool verifies that downloaded filenames match official titles (via TVDb) and triggers Sonarr to re-download them if they don’t.
 It also creates a database to view problematic episodes for manual intervention.

 ## Features